jeremyBanks/database/docs/rfcs/0003-initial.md

       actually insert or affect any rows.
 (These should only be absent if the driver is certain that they're not relevant to executed query, or doesn't support them at all.)
+  - `.dispose(): Promise<void>`

+### Implementation Notes

+Most of the interface described above is just a thin wrapper over the driver interface.
+In these cases, the implementation's main responsibility will be to enforce the invariants we promise for drivers.
+For example, if the user attempts to `.query()` a `sql.Transaction` from a closed connection, we should throw an error ourselves instead of relying on the driver's behaviour.

+The exception is for prepared statements, which are used in the consumer interface even though they're not present in the driver interface yet.
+This is because they're not supported by one of the driver's we're currently working with (`deno-sqlite`), so we're going to just provide a shim implementation for now (just saving the query, not passing it to the database), and leave proper integration with supporting drivers for later.

 ## Cancellation, Timeouts, Context